 Out on a hunting trip, Pina catches twelve caribou.
 For each of the fallen animals, Pina honours their lives, placing a pinch of lichen on each of the animal's tongues and severing the third vertebra.
 He butchers the caribou, wrapping the meat in their skins and burying the bundles to keep them cool until he can return.
-Eventually, the caribou meat was stored in the family's siglauq, an underground chamber carved into the ice that never melted deep within the ground.
+Eventually, the caribou meat is stored in the family's siglauq, an underground chamber carved into the ice that never melted, deep within the ground.

 Pina had two brothers, the elder Atau and a middle brother, Maligu.
 When Atau had disappeared long ago in the mountains, his beautifully carved bow, found by their parents, passed on to Maligu.
 He carved many images into the bow, of mountains and land animals, and where they can be found.
 But Maligu also disappeared in the mountains, leaving behind the bow.
 Neither Pina nor his parents knew what happened to either boy.
 Pina's father's grief was intense so he focused on being the best son.